-Open Access & Publishing – Promotion, Visibility and Open Access to Scientific Results
+Open Access & Publishing – Funding, Visibility and Open Access to Scientific Results

 You would like to publish your research results via the University of Applied Sciences Potsdam?
 Do you have questions about open access publishing?